sashakram/Commit_best_practices/README.md

 Each commit message should:

-* **Be concise**, yet evocative.
-At a glance, you should be able to see what a commit does.
+* **Be concise, yet evocative.** At a glance, you should be able to see what a commit does.
 But there should be enough detail so you can remember (and understand) what was done.

-* **Describe the why, not the what**.
-Since you can always retrieve the diff associated with a commit, the message doesn’t need to say exactly what changed.
+* **Describe the why, not the what.** Since you can always retrieve the diff associated with a commit, the message doesn’t need to say exactly what changed.
 Instead it should provide a high-level summary that focuses on the reasons for the change.

 If you do this: